What is the Pupil Premium?

 Key Barriers to Educational Achievement for Pupil Premium Pupils at Horizon Primary Academy School.

 The main barriers to education achievement at Horizon Primary Academy are:

-Children joining the school with low entry levels in language and communication.
+1. Children are joining the school with low entry levels in speech and language and communication

-Families receiving support from Early help and other agencies may have challenging attendance patterns.
+4. Families receiving support from Early Help and other agencies may have challenging attendance patterns

 Parents can check eligibility for free school meals through Kent County Councils ‘Education and Children’ service http://www.kent.gov.uk/education-and-children and, if eligible, also gain welcome additional funding for their child’s school, known as ‘Pupil Premium’.
 If eligible, you are not obliged to accept the free school meals for your child if you wish to make other arrangements, but we do want to encourage applications as the additional funding gained would still benefit education provision at the school.

 What the service does for parents: